MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### How many subnets does the VNet need to have?

 - VNet needs two subnets.
-    - For SCOM managed instance (preview)
+    - For SCOM Managed Instance (preview)
-    - For SQL managed instance
+    - For SQL Managed Instance
-- The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the SCOM managed instance (preview).
-Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/SCOM managed instance (preview).
+- The subnet for SQL MI instance will be a delegated (dedicated) subnet and won't be used by the SCOM Managed Instance (preview).
+Name the subnets accordingly to avoid confusion in the future while you create the SQL MI/SCOM Managed Instance (preview).

 ### What address range do the two subnets need?

-The minimum address space needs to be /27 for SQL MI subnet and /28 for the SCOM managed instance (preview) subnet.
+The minimum address space needs to be /27 for SQL MI subnet and /28 for the SCOM Managed Instance (preview) subnet.

 ### Do the subnets need to specify a NAT gateway or Service Endpoint?